-The Building at Risk Register is a resister created by Historic Environment Scotland, which records buildings across Scotland which are considered to have an architectural or historic importance but are at risk of being lost if no action is taken.
-They are usually a listed building, or are of an unlisted building within a conservation area.
-They maybe long term vacant, poorly maintained, been affected by fire or the elements or structurally unsound.
+The Building at Risk Register is a register created by Historic Environment Scotland which records buildings across Scotland which are considered to have an architectural or historic importance but are at risk of being lost if no action is taken.
+They are usually a listed building, or an unlisted building within a conservation area.
+They may be long term vacant, poorly maintained, affected by fire or the elements or be structurally unsound.
 The aim of the Building at Risk Register is to bring together potential restorers and redevelopers with buildings and sites that are considered at risk or under threat.

 Within the Scottish Borders, there are currently 140 buildings on the register.
 These can range from monuments, ancillary buildings, farms, mills, premises and dwellings.
 Of the 140 registered buildings, 20 buildings are currently undergoing restoration.
-There are currently 23 buildings listed which are dwellings and are being investigated by the Empty Homes Officer.
+There are currently 23 buildings listed which are dwellings and these are being explored by the Empty Homes Officer.